Flinsch/flangee77/docs/strings-and-encodings.md

 * **Internal processing**:
   whatever serves, preferably `cl7::u8string`, following &ldquo;UTF-8 Everywhere&rdquo;,
-  even though the recommendations regarding UTF-32 also make a lot of sense (and even if `cl7::astring` would be &ldquo;enough&rdquo; in case of rather language-independent technical stuff)
+  even though the recommendations regarding UTF-32 also make a lot of sense
 * **Storage and transmission**:
   `cl7::u8string` (UTF-8)
 * **User interaction**: